AmarisAI/incubator-superset/docs/tutorial.rst

 .. image:: images/tutorial/tutorial_09_add_new_table.png
    :scale: 70%

-You only need a few pieces of information to add a new table to Superset:
+You only need a few pieces of information to add a new table to Amarisset:

 * The name of the table